IP-CAM/Default-Registration-Group-OcMod-OC-v.2.x-3.x/README.md

 ![](./pic/picture0.jpg)

 ## Description
 The "Default Registration Group" extension is for Opencart CMS 2.x-3.x.
-It allows to automatically assign a specific customer group to newly registered customers.
+It allows to automatically assigns newly registered customers to a specific customer group.

 ## Features
 * Automatically assigns newly registered customers to a specific customer group